RMWinslow/JTD-RMW/README.md

 toc: true
 : My addition which adds a collapsible table of contents to the page, using [jekyll-toc](https://github.com/toshimaru/jekyll-toc).
 Only works with `layout: post`.

+description
+: Adds a manual description to SEO headers and some of my navigation menus.

+nav_exclude
+: renders the page but hides it from the sidebar and parent TOCs

+search_exclude
+: makes the page invisible to the search widget